almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

 THis mean that even that these approaches work individually, will be broken when used together.
 Although, it's possible to modify `run_modulation` function to work around `None`, it does not worth a trouble.
 It is already complicated to understand how `send` works.
 The surprising effect of the `yield from` is even worse.
 We should avoid `send` method altogether and use simpler approach.

 The easiest solution is to pass and iterator into the `wave()` function.
-The iterator should return an input amplitude each time the `next` build-in function is called.
+The iterator should return an input amplitude each time the `next` built-in function is called.
 This arrangement ensures that each generator is progressed in a cascade as input and outputs a processed:
 ```python
 def wave_cascading(amplitude_it, steps):
     step_size = 2 * math.pi / steps